-The following table details the Company's outstanding borrowings under repurchase agreements as of December 31, 2015 and 2014:
+The following table details the Company's outstanding borrowings under repurchase agreements as of December 31, 2014 and December 31, 2013:

-Repurchase agreements involving underlying investments that the Company sold prior to period end, for settlement following period end, are shown using their original maturity dates even though such repurchase agreements may be expected to be terminated early upon settlement of the sale of the underlying investment.
+Repurchase agreements involving underlying investments that the Company sold prior to year end, for settlement following year end, are shown using their original maturity dates even though such repurchase agreements may be expected to be terminated early upon settlement of the sale of the underlying investment.

-As of December 31, 2015 and 2014, the fair value of RMBS transferred as collateral under outstanding borrowings under repurchase agreements was \$1.3 billion and \$1.4 billion, respectively.
-Collateral transferred under outstanding borrowings as of December 31, 2015 includes RMBS in the amount of \$63.4 million that were sold prior to period end but for which such sale had not yet settled.
-Collateral transferred under outstanding borrowings as of December 31, 2014 includes RMBS in the amount of \$41.8 million that were sold prior to period end but for which such sale had not yet settled.
-In addition the Company posted net cash collateral of \$20.7 million and additional securities with a fair value of \$2.0 million as of December 31, 2015 as a result of margin calls from various counterparties.
-The Company posted additional net cash collateral of \$5.7 million and additional securities with a fair value of \$2.1 million as of December 31, 2014 as a result of margin calls from various counterparties.
-The Company posted additional securities \$0.4 million, as of December 31, 2014, which were received to satisfy collateral requirements for various repurchase agreements.
+As of both December 31, 2014 and December 31, 2013, the fair value of Agency RMBS transferred as collateral under outstanding borrowings under repurchase agreements was \$1.4 billion.
+Collateral transferred under outstanding borrowings as of December 31, 2014 include Agency RMBS in the amount of \$41.8 million that were sold prior to period end but for which such sale had not yet settled.
+Collateral transferred under outstanding borrowings as of December 31, 2013 include Agency RMBS in the amount of \$76.1 million that were sold prior to period end but for which such sale had not yet settled.
+Collateral transferred under outstanding borrowings as of December 31, 2013 include Agency RMBS in the amount of \$76.1 million that were sold prior to period end but for which such sale had not yet settled.
+In addition the Company posted net cash collateral of \$5.7 million and additional securities with a fair value of \$2.1 million as of December 31, 2014 as a result of margin calls with various counterparties.
+The Company also held investments with an aggregate value of approximately \$0.4 million, as of December 31, 2014, which were received to satisfy collateral requirements for various repurchase agreements.
+The Company posted additional net cash collateral of \$14.8 million and additional securities with a fair value of \$3.5 million as of December 31, 2013 as a result of margin calls with various counterparties.
+The Company also held investments with an aggregate value of approximately \$0.5 million, as of December 31, 2013, which were received to satisfy collateral requirements for various repurchase agreements of approximately \$0.5 million, as of December 31, 2013, which were received to satisfy collateral requirements for various repurchase agreements.